Oil Cleansing Method: The Complete Guide

 Normal Skin

-Once you’ve gathered the carrier oils and essential oils needed simply add them to the container of your choice and blend well.
+Once you’ve gathered the carrier oils and essential oils needed, simply add them to the container of your choice and blend well.

-Keep in mind the ratios above are just suggestions.
+Keep in mind that the ratios above are just suggestions.
 You might need to adjust them once you see how your skin reacts.

-How To Do The Oil Cleansing Method
+How to do the Oil Cleansing Method

 Work it gently into the skin for a few minutes.